 If your students are like mine, they love reading about colonial history!
 This set of high-interest reading passages is a great way to fit in social studies content while also reinforcing essential reading skills.
 Students can read about topics related to life in colonial Virginia and answer corresponding questions.

-Four passages are included (three nonfiction and one fiction).
+4 passages are included (3 nonfiction and 1 fiction).
 The passages are written approximately at a fourth grade level.

 Each passage includes 4 questions related to one or two reading skills (either a review from 3rd grade or a new skill in 4th grade), as well as vocabulary work.

 Skills covered in this set include:

 use knowledge of roots, affixes, synonyms, antonyms, and homophones

 use word-reference materials